 Whitepapers demonstrate your authority in your field and help to build a rapport with your clients.
 Instead of pushing a particular service or product, you can use whitepapers to deliver insights on an important topic.
 In a standard whitepaper, the most interactive activity is skipping from one page to the next.
 However, a whitepaper can be a powerful form of interactive personalized content (when used correctly).

 You can use animations and infographics to make the experience more immersive.
-You might add an interactive timeline to your whitepaper, or a quiz halfway through.
+You might add a visual timeline to your whitepaper, or a quiz halfway through.
 Look at this dynamic whitepaper from NetApp.

 The interactive elements of the design give you different ways to click through the information, keeping the user active and interested while reading.
 Combining different types of quality content, like videos, infographics, and dynamic timelines further engages the reader along the way.